clundin25/caliptra-mcu-sw/docs/src/spdm.md

         hash: &mut [u8; SHA384_HASH_SIZE],
     ) -> TranscriptResult<()>;

-    /// Reset a transcript context or all contexts.
+    /// Reset all transcript contexts.
     ///
     /// # Arguments
     /// * `context` - The context to reset.
+If `None`, all contexts are reset. pub fn reset(&mut self);

+    /// Reset a transcript context.
+    ///
+    /// # Arguments
-If `None`, all contexts are reset. pub fn reset(&mut self, context: Option<TranscriptContext>);
+    /// * `context` - The context to reset.
+If `None`, all contexts are reset. pub fn reset_context(&mut self, context: TranscriptContext);
 }
 ```